uktrade/data-hub-frontend/README.md

 List of all environment variables can be found in the source code of [envSchema.js](./src/config/envSchema.js).

-Check Vault for environment variables that point to other environments, such as staging and dev.
+Check AWS parameter store for environment variables that point to other environments, such as staging and dev.

 ## Making changes